USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 used as the default map to show on the Earth given by the plotMapOnEllipsoid function.

-March 2022 David F. Crouse, Naval Research Laboratory, Washington D.C.<br>
+February 2023 David F. Crouse, Naval Research Laboratory, Washington D.C.<br>
 (UNCLASSIFIED) DISTRIBUTION STATEMENT A. Approved for public release.

 LICENSE: